-Sara Preisler, owner and main tutor at the school, has been creating since 1989.
+Sara Preisler, has been creating since 1989.
 A post graduate from Birmingham’s famous Jewellery School, Sara also comes from a long family history of jewellers, clock makers and iron workers dating back to the 16th century France, her own father was a renowned diamond cutter and precious stone expert in the Brighton Lanes, England.
 Sara is an international multi award winning jewellery designer.

 Since establishing her jewellery business, Sara has designed and made jewellery which has been sold all over the world creating notable collections for clients such as The Van Gogh Museum Amsterdam, The RSC, The V&A and Selfridges London to name but few alongside making and selling her own collections in various shops and galleries internationally.

-To add to this, Sara is also a University lecturer and has been teaching undergraduates and post graduates since 1999.
-She currently has tenure at Liverpool Hope University, on its Bachelor of Design Course and specialises in the teaching of Professional Practice in their School of Creative Arts.
+To add to this, Sara has been an established university lecturer for over 20 years where up until recently she had tenure at Liverpool Hope University, on its Bachelor of Design Course and specialises in the teaching of Professional Practice in their School of Creative Arts.